 In order to unlock these possibilities in our work, we need to acquire programming skills and be able to apply them in automated design processes.
 Mastering these skills will offer the opportunity to integrate Data Science and Artificial Intelligence in our daily work.

-The objective of CEMS is to make fully use of digital technologies, starting from our domain knowledge of underground engineering.
+The objective of CRUX Engineering Microservices B.V. is to make fully use of digital technologies, starting from our domain knowledge of underground engineering.

 Jacco Haasnoot, CEMS / CRUX

-Applications of the CPT-MODEL (part 2) by Martina Pippi MSc
+An application of GEOLIB: route N243 by Martina Pippi MSc

 PileCore is a python library that aims to give you the full pile calculation utilities without an engineer in the loop.
 This means that calculations must be able to run from start to finish from a set of given parameters.
 Pilecore is able to determine the tipping point between positive and negative friction and will optimize pile groups automatically.